clarenceb/vscode-copilot-demo/TASKS.md

 const systemPrompt = fs.readFileSync(promptFilePath, 'utf8');
 ```

-Run the units tests, they should pass.
+Run the units tests, they should now pass.

-Run the API and test it with the REST Client file `dev-persona/claims-processing.http`.
+Run the API (`F5`) and test it with the REST Client file `dev-persona/claims-processing.http`.

 ### TASK-DEV-3: Explain the highlighted code

-Highlight some code and use copilot to explain:
+Highlight some code (e.g. in the `/parse_conversation` function in `index.ts`):

 ```typescript
 const { choices } = await client.getChatCompletions(